 Why Unexpected Realities?

-I am honestly not positive why my young 17-year-old self chose Unexpected Realities as my domain name.
-I knew I wanted something unique that would stand out and wouldn’t become obsolete over time.
+If I’m honest, I’m not sure why my young 17-year-old self chose Unexpected Realities as my domain name.
 The name was inspired by Colossians 2:17, which says: “These were a shadow of the things to come…the reality, however, is found in Christ.”
 But I think I ultimately chose the name because of the sorrow I was experiencing over events occurring in my home life.

-The time I spent on my site became less and less after I went to college, and I stopped working on it altogether after I graduated and got married in 2009.
-I wasn’t sure why I kept this site around, even though it was sitting with a hiatus status on the home page for all those years.
-For some reason, I couldn’t let it go.
-I didn’t have much interest in my site again until February 2016.
-We had just had our third infertilty treatment, which had once again failed.
+I spent less time on it after I went to college, and I stopped working on it altogether after I graduated and got married in 2009, but I wasn’t ready to let it go.
+In February 2016 we had just had our third infertility treatment, which had once again failed.
 I began to feel a tug from the Lord to write about the pain of infertility and to help others know that they were not alone.
-And I already had website with an appropriate name to write about our infertility journey, this new unexpected reality.
 After all, infertility is a harsh reality that no couple thinks will happen to them.
 Without knowing where it would lead, I relaunched my site in April 2016.

 V. 18 Amber

 Inspiration from the song “Amber” by 311.
-(Feel the angst).
 Stock images from Foto Decadant, Anahita-Stock.
 Textures from hybrid-genesis.

 V. 13: Faramir and Eowyn

 Eowyn and Faramir in the Houses of Healing, to celebrate the release of Return of the King: Extended Edition.
 Pictures from Emyn Arnen and Arwen Undomiel.
 Brushes from Orchidee.
 Textures from Tere-art and TRE-XTURE.